Universal vertex: In special families of graphs

-Every graph with a universal vertex is a dismantlable graph, meaning that it can be reduced to a single vertex by repeatedly removing vertices whose closed neighborhoods are subsets of other vertices' closed neighborhoods.
-Any removal sequence that leaves the universal vertex in place, removing all of the other vertices, fits this definition.
+Every finite graph with a universal vertex is a dismantlable graph, meaning that it can be reduced to a single vertex by repeatedly removing a vertex whose closed neighborhood is a subset of another vertex's closed neighborhood.
+In a graph with a universal vertex, any removal sequence that leaves the universal vertex in place, removing all of the other vertices, fits this definition.
 Almost all dismantlable graphs have a universal vertex, in the sense that the fraction of $n$-vertex dismantlable graphs that have a universal vertex tends to one in the limit as $n$ goes to infinity.

-As a special case of the observation that the domination number increases at most multiplicatively in strong products of graphs, a strong product has a universal vertex if and only if both of its factors do.
+The dismantlable graphs are also called cop-win graphs, because the side playing the cop wins a certain cop-and-robber game defined on these graphs.